 The University of Findlay ("University") strictly prohibits hazing of any kind.
-Hazing is a violation of University policy under this Anti-Hazing Policy ("Policy"), as well as a violation of Ohio law.
+Hazing is a violation of University policy under this Anti-Hazing Policy ("Policy"), as well as a violation of Federal and State law.

-- I. Purpose.
+- Purpose.
 This Policy informs students, employees and others of the campus community about their responsibilities regarding hazing, the University's response to Policy violations, and the resources available for addressing concerns related to hazing or suspected hazing.
 The Associate Vice President for Safety & Wellness has primary responsibility for enforcement of this Policy.
-This Policy is in compliance with Collin's Law: The Ohio Anti-Hazing Act. - II.
+This Policy is in compliance with The Jeanne Clery Campus Safety Act, The Stop Campus Hazing Act, and Collin's Law: The Ohio Anti-Hazing Act. - II.
 Definitions.
 The following terms are defined for the purpose of this Policy: - a.
 Student.
 An individual enrolled at the institution from the time that person has signaled their intent to enroll at the University of Findlay, through commencement, including all breaks during the academic year. - b.
-Student Organization.
-An organization or group recognized by, or operating under the sanction of an institution, including national or international organizations with which a fraternity or sorority is affiliated.
+Registered Student Organization.
+An organization or group recognized by, or operating under the sanction of the University, including national or international organizations with which a fraternity or sorority is affiliated.

-Student organizations include, but are not limited to:
+Registered Student Organizations include, but are not limited to: